Housing decision

 If left blank, a default of 10% is used.

-This affects the repayment amount and remaining balance over time.
+This affects repayment amount and remaining balance.

 Used to estimate future value and equity.